 "the enemies of Islam."
 That is, collateral damage is sometimes unavoidable.

 |Several Saudi theologians have agreed.
 The Qur'an calls for the

 expulsion of any non-Muslim invaders.
 This presumably includes the mainly

-U.S. and British forces in Iraq.
+U.S., Russian, and European forces in the Middle East.
 The deaths of non-combatants are an

 inevitable byproduct of this action.
 The